Data-fused MPC with Guarantees: Application to Flying Humanoid Robots: Background and Setting

-Note that, given Assumption \ref{ass:subsystem-properties} above, the following is readily verifiable.\begin{remark} Given Assumption \ref{ass:subsystem-properties}, then the composite system $\Sigma_c$ is controllable and observable.
-To see this, recall that $\Sigma_2$ is minimal by Assumption, and let $(A_2,\ B_2,\ C_2)$ be the corresponding unknown minimal realization.
+\begin{remark} Given Assumption \ref{ass:subsystem-properties}, then the composite system $\Sigma_c$ is controllable and observable.
+To see this, recall that $\Sigma_2$ can be explained by the triplet $(A_2,\ B_2,\ C_2)$ corresponding to an unknown minimal realization.
 Writing the overall system as $z(k+1) = A_c z(k) + B_c u(k)$, $y(k) = C_c z(k)$ with matrices